rchain/rchain/README.md

 YourKit, LLC is the creator of <a href="https://www.yourkit.com/java/profiler/">YourKit Java Profiler</a>
 and <a href="https://www.yourkit.com/.net/profiler/">YourKit .NET Profiler</a>,
 innovative and intelligent tools for profiling Java and .NET applications.

+## Licence information

+To get summery of licenses being used by the RChain's dependencies, simply run `sbt node/dumpLicenseReport`.
+The report will be available under `node/target/license-reports/rnode-licenses.html`